Edited by Malmordo - 2/14/13 at 3:41pm

 May 4: Flash Gordon (with Brian Blessed commentary).
 Too bad I can't start every day with a CHUD Watch-Along.
 Good times, folks.

 May 5: The Gatekeepers.
-Six former heads of Israeli security relate their experiences in counter-terrorism with clear-eyed pragmatism and 20/20 hindsight.
+Six former heads of Israeli security relate their experiences in counter-terrorism, with the pragmatism that only 20/20 hindsight can provide.
 Riveting.

 May 9: Furious 6 (6 Furious?
 Fur6us? -- the main-title typography is confusing).
 They don't come much dumber than this.
-Damned attractive cast though.
+Damned fun though, and everybody's an eyeful.

 May 14: The Great Gatsby (3D).
 Overwrought and obvious, but beautiful.
 Now let's see Luhrman take on Wagner or something.